 SoTLA is also directly related to our Lasallian roots.
 As Br.
 William Mann, FSC, current La Salle University Trustee and past President of St. Mary’s University in Minnesota, has explained, Jean Baptiste de La Salle and the early Brothers from the Christian Schools stood out from other contemporary educators not necessarily because of the best practices they adapted and invented, but because they documented those practices and their reasons for them in The Conduct of the Christian Schools and other Lasallian texts.

 See an evolving list of La Salle faculty scholarship in the SoTL tradition here.
 If you are interested in submitting a publication, please contact firstname.lastname@example.org with the citation.

 A SoTL learning community is also under development.
 This community reads and discusses SoTL articles together, shares evolving projects, and provides feedback for one another’s work.
 Join the DLSI Canvas page and click “SoTL” to learn more about this group.
 Please contact email@example.com to join.

 In addition to support for the Scholarship of Teaching, Learning, and Assessment, the DLSI is committed to supporting research collaborations between and among Lasallian institutions around the world through the Lasallian Research Network.

-We have a number of initiatives to support SOTLA and other forms of scholarship in the works, but we are open to suggestions and guidance from the faculty community about what would be of most use.
+We have a growing number of initiatives to support SoTLA and other forms of scholarship in the works, but are grateful for suggestions and guidance from the community about what would be of most use.